-Lemon Curd Cookies are soft, gooey lemon cookies filled with a homemade sweet and tart lemon curd.
+Lemon Curd Cookies are soft, gooey lemon cookies filled with homemade sweet and tart lemon curd.
 The cookies do not require any chilling.
 They are super lemony and great for a spring or summer treat.

 I make the cookies with 2 teaspoons of lemon extract, which can be found at a regular grocery store, and half a package of cream cheese.
 The cream cheese helps to make the cookies gooey and rich.
-The lemon curd is made with the zest and juice of two lemons, for layers of lemon flavor in every cookie.
+The lemon curd is made with the zest and juice of two lemons for layers of lemon flavor in every cookie.

 With half a package of cream cheese and a stick of butter, along with a single egg yolk, these cookies are very rich.
 Instead of adding lemon zest or lemon juice to the cookie dough, I opted to simply add 2 teaspoons of lemon extract.